eoinkelly/notes/ruby/metaprogramming/metaprogramming.md

 => ancestors manipulate the state of the object
 => can think of the ancestors tree of being collapsed into a big list of methods that the object can access => no matter where the method comes from, the state it operates on is in the current object

+The texture of ruby is very much not bringing everything together until runtime